ZuckermanLab/pyGridSampler/development.md

 ## [Under heavy development] Adaptive grid sampler module - agrid.py
-Not very stable, only testing on a single example and it was very slow.
+Not very stable, only tested on a single example and it was very slow.
 * known issues:
     * **poor performance - need to fix collision detection and try to avoid the loops in Pandas**
     * need a boundary check during expansion (might be ok because of 'padding' that is added to each side of the parameter space)